David Blackwell: Personal life and death

 Blackwell married Annlizabeth Madison, a 1934 graduate of Spelman College, on December 27, 1944.
 They had eight children together, three sons and five daughters: Ann, Julia, David, Ruth, Grover, Vera, Hugo, and Sara.

 David Blackwell died of complications from a stroke on July 8, 2010, at Alta Bates Summit Medical Center in Berkeley, California.
 He was 91 years old.

-Honors and awards
+Awards and honors

 In his lifetime, Blackwell received 12 honorary doctorates.